BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/pdfpaper/new and planned/_index.md

 ### Planned functions for future versions
 - Additional functions from PdfPaper module
 - Integration of PDF/A functionality
+### Version 1.1.0.1 - 10.01.2023
+Corrections:
+- Correction of priority control for picking the stationery.
 ### Version 1.1.0.0 - 04.01.2023
 - Implementation of new license check.

+New features:
+- Assign stationeries per responsibilty center.
 ### Version 1.0.0.3
 New features:
 - Merge multiple PDF files into one